Promotion

 A native of Detroit, Michigan, MacDonald has been Reading’s Equipment Manager since the start of the 2015-16 season.
 In 2018-19, MacDonald was named the ECHL’s Equipment Manager of the Year.
 The distinction, determined in a vote of the league’s equipment managers and athletic trainers, marked MacDonald’s first and the Royals’ fourth Equipment Manager of the Year selection.
 MacDonald has worked as an equipment manager since 2000-01, when he started as an assistant for the USA Hockey’s National Team Development Program.
 In 2001-02, MacDonald was an assistant equipment manager for the AHL’s Chicago Wolves and the team won the Calder Cup.
 MacDonald’s experience includes stints in the NHL, AHL, ECHL and CHL.

-Sean Berberich - Athletic Trainer
+Alyson Vecchia-Spooner - Head Athletic Trainer